-Awarding a stock the title of “blue-chip” is rare.
+It’s rare to call a company’s stock “blue-chip.”
 This signifies that it has attained a high level of long-term reliability.
 Berkshire Hathaway either fully or partially owns many such companies, making it a blue-chip conglomerate by association.

 According to a report from Investopedia, a $1,000 investment in Class A Berkshire shares in 1964 would’ve netted you 52 shares at $19 each.
 The report then goes on to claim that, as of January 2016, those same shares would be worth $9,861,280.
-That rate of return clearly illustrates how strong of an investment Berkshire Hathaway has the chance to be at any point in time, especially with Buffett at the helm.
+That rate of return clearly illustrates how strong of an investment Berkshire Hathaway has been under Buffet’s leadership.
+(He’ll be 90 years old in August 2020.)

 All stocks, regardless of the company they come from, have a certain level of risk.
-You can see this when comparing equities to exchange-traded funds (ETFs).
-ETFs are networks of stocks and other investment types that are diversified across the market.
-An index-style setup such as this is often safer than a stock, which tracks the performance of just a single company.
+You can see this when comparing equities to ETFs.
+These baskets of stocks and other investment types are diversified across the market.
+Often tracking an index, ETFs are considered safer than a stock, which rides on the performance of a single company.
 Berkshire is unique, though, as the company itself is a collection of businesses.
-Therefore, Berkshire Hathaway presumably has a slight advantage over other blue-chip equities.

 Tips for Picking a Financial Advisor

-- SmartAsset’s financial advisor matching tool makes the process of locating a fiduciary financial advisor much simpler.
+- SmartAsset’s financial advisor matching tool helps you narrow the field.
 Take a few minutes to answer the questionnaire about your financial situation.
-Once you complete this, you will receive up to three matches in your area.
+Once you complete this, you will receive up to three matches based on your preferences and goals.